shivakumar2006/autoops-hackathon-project-/README.md

 - subscription renewal performance
 - last trust update timestamp
 - One API gives judges the entire backend status.

-## 💡 Why Motia?
-- AutoOps heavily relies on durable workflows, retries, and observability.
-Motia allows us to model APIs, background jobs, retries, and AI agents using a single primitive (Steps), making the system simpler, safer, and easier to debug than traditional queue-based architectures., where I add this at the end or start

 ## ⭐️ Tech Stack
 - Motia Framework